peytongaudet/ces15L-lab-reports/Lab-Report-3.md

 **Part 2: grep -n**

 The command grep -n displays the matched lines and their line numbers.
+This can be useful for finding where a match is in the text.

 ```
 % grep -n "taxation" output1.txt